Communist Party of Korea: Foundation

-However, several communists ended up being imprisoned at a wedding celebration in November 1925.
-Several communists attended the wedding, including Tokko Chon and Kim Kyong-so, and became involved in a brawl with Japanese police in which they made their political views clear.
-On further investigation, the Japanese police managed to find several party documents and communist materials in the suspect's home.
-Ultimately, the Japanese police arrested an estimated 100 individuals and convicted 83 for illegally establishing a communist organisation.
-This effectively dissolved the Communist Party.
-Korea scholars Robert A. Scalapino and Chong-Sik Lee note that "The period immediately after 1925 was one of unending frustration and failure for the Korean Communists.
-Within three years, there no less than four attempts to establish a Korean Communist Party.
-Each rapidly ended in failure."
+The Shinman Youth Society sponsored a wedding party in Sinuiju on 15 November.
+Several communists, including Tokko Chon and Kim Kyong-so, attended the party and became involved in a brawl with Japanese police in which they made their political views clear.
+The Japanese police managed to find several party documents and communist materials in the suspect's home.
+The Japanese police arrested an estimated 100 individuals and convicted 83 for illegally establishing a communist organisation.